From the Dark Age to the solar age at Sutton Hoo

 " This project is helping us to show that even in the most historically significant locations, it is possible to move away from fossil fuels and switch to low carbon renewable energy sources without negatively impacting on the places we are caring for. "

-In 2015, we announced a four-year, £30 million investment in renewable energy projects at the places we care for.
+In 2015, the National Trust announced a four-year, £30 million investment in renewable energy projects at the places we care for.
 Sutton Hoo is the latest place to benefit from this programme.

-We're installing the solar panels at Sutton Hoo to help us reach our commitment to generating 50 per cent of our energy needs through renewable energy installations, while simultaneously reducing overall demand by 20 per cent through energy efficiency measures by 2020.
+We're installing the solar panels on top of Sutton Hoo's Visitor Centre to help us reach the National Trust commitment to generating 50 per cent of our energy needs through renewable energy installations, while simultaneously reducing overall demand by 20 per cent through energy efficiency measures by 2020.

 How do the solar panels work?